d2207197/confect/README.rst

 Declare Configuration Groups and Properties
 -------------------------------------------

 **Configuration properties should be declared before using it.** This feature makes your code more readable and maintainable.
-Default values of all properties should be defined along with the configuration declaration.
-It doesn't have to be a workable value
-(like some secret keys or passwords you shouldn't put it in the code), the true workable value can be defined in the configuration file.
-However, even if it's not a workable value, the mock default values still makes the declaration and the code more readable.

-Use ``Conf.declare_group(group_name)`` context manager to declare a configuration group and all properties and default values under it at the same time.
+Use ``Conf.declare_group(group_name)`` context manager to declare a new configuration group along with all properties and corresponding default values.
 Default values can be any type.
 The group name should be a valid attribute name.

-Put your configuration group declaration code in the module where you need those properties.
-And make sure that the declaration is before all the lines that access these properties, or it would raise exceptions.
 Normally, the group name is your class name, module name or subpackage name.

-Suppose that there's a ``proj_X/api.py`` module for http API service.
-We declared a new configuration group named of ``api``.
-And we need three configuration properties for the API service, ``cache_expire``, ``cache_prefix`` and ``url_base_path``.
+The following code can be in the ``proj_X/core.py`` module after ``conf = confect.Conf()``, or in those modules where you need these configuration, like ``proj_X/db.py`` or ``proj_X/api.py``.

 .. code:: python
-   :number-lines: 1

-   from proj_X.core import conf

    with conf.declare_group('api') as cg: # `cg` stands for conf_group
        cg.cache_expire = 60 * 60 * 24
        cg.cache_prefix = 'proj_X_cache'
        cg.url_base_path = 'api/v2/'

+   with conf.declare_group('db') as cg:
+       cg.db_name = 'proj_x'
+       cg.username = 'proj_x_admin'
+       cg.password = 'your_password'
+       cg.host = '127.0.0.1'

+Make sure that the declaration is before all the lines that access these properties.
+If not, exceptions would be raised.

+Default values of all properties should be defined along with the configuration declaration.
+It doesn't have to be a workable value (e.g. fake secret keys or passwords), the true workable value can be defined in the configuration file.
+However, even if it's not a workable value, the mock default values still makes the declaration and the code more readable and maintainable.

 Access Configuration
 --------------------